S3B4S/generator-essentials/README.md

 <a name="features"/>

 ## Planned features
+- Let the generator execute `npm init` in the way it's supposed to be.

 - Provide options and be able to pass these as flags.
   - Other preprocessor options beside SCSS.
   - Include comments in code.

 - Choose which npm packages you want.

+## Thanks

+Thanks MacMeep for testing the package! :tada: